 - Corps of Drums: The Corps of elite side and bass drum players performs impressive displays and is in much demand for ceremonial events throughout the country.

 - Naval Commemorations: We have a tradition of marking key naval events, such as celebrating victory at the Battle of Trafalgar.

 - Houses: The School Houses are named after prominent naval figures.

-If you want to know more about the experiences your child could enjoy at the Royal Hospital School, and how you could apply for a bursary to cover up to 95 per cent of the fees, come and meet our admissions team in Portsmouth on Thursday 3 November 2022.
+If you want to know more about the experiences your child could enjoy at the Royal Hospital School, and how you could apply for a bursary to cover up to 95 per cent of the fees, come and meet our admissions team in Portsmouth or Plymouth in early October 2023.